Time-dependent flux backgrounds in type IIB supergravity: Introduction and summary

 \section{Introduction and summary}

 The type IIB supergravity appears in the low energy limit of the type IIB superstring theory in ten dimensions \cite{Polchinski:1998rr}.
 Its bosonic sector consists of the 10D metric field, a complex zero-form axiodilaton field, along with a self-dual five-form and a complex three-form field strengths.
 Finding its classical backgrounds amounts to solving the 10D Einstein field equations and the equations of motion and Bianchi identities for the form fields, collectively referred to as the type IIB supergravity equations.
 Over the years various classes of such backgrounds have been constructed, including solutions with an $AdS_n$ component (see e.g. \cite{Macpherson:2014eza,Figueroa-OFarrill:2012whx}), black hole solutions (see e.g. \cite{Duff:1999rk,Mandal:2000rp,Emparan:2006mm}), pp-wave solutions (see e.g. \cite{Blau:2001ne, Blau:2002dy, Bena:2002kq,Gran:2018ijr}), etc. Our interests are classical backgrounds that allow for a noncompact time-dependent 4D spacetime component.
-In this regard there are no-go theorems \cite{deWit:1986mwo, Maldacena:2000mw, Gibbons:2003gb, HariDass:2002si} (see \cite{Russo:2019fnk, Das:2019vnx, Bernardo:2022ony, Faruk:2024usu, Shukla:2019dqd, Niedermann:2025tuo} for recent explorations) concerning the existence of a 4D component with nonnegative Ricci scalar, such as Minkowski, Kasner or de Sitter spacetimes, based on specific ansatzes for the metric and other field content.\footnote{Allowing local sources, especially objects with negative tension, can loosen such no-go theorems and allow for a 4D spacetime component with zero Ricci scalar such as Minkowski or Kasner spacetimes \cite{Giddings:2001yu}.} Notably, some of the above discussions on no-go theorems employ various energy conditions; for review on the consequences and known violations of such energy conditions, see \cite{Kontou:2020bta, Curiel:2014zba, Dain:2013vsa, Malament:2005rc}.
+In this regard there are no-go theorems \cite{deWit:1986mwo, Maldacena:2000mw, Gibbons:2003gb, HariDass:2002si} (see \cite{Russo:2019fnk, Das:2019vnx, Bernardo:2022ony, Faruk:2024usu, Shukla:2019dqd, Niedermann:2025tuo} for recent explorations) concerning the existence of a 4D component with nonnegative Ricci scalar, such as Minkowski, Kasner or de Sitter spacetimes, based on specific ansatzes for the metric and other field content.\footnote{Allowing local sources, especially objects with negative tension, can loosen such no-go theorems and allow for a 4D spacetime component with zero Ricci scalar such as Minkowski or Kasner spacetimes \cite{Giddings:2001yu}.
+In the presence of such branes, whether a 4D de Sitter spacetime can be realized has been discussed in \cite{Dasgupta:2014pma}, adopting similar types of 10D metric and fluxes.} Notably, some of the above discussions on no-go theorems employ various energy conditions; for review on the consequences and known violations of such energy conditions, see \cite{Kontou:2020bta, Curiel:2014zba, Dain:2013vsa, Malament:2005rc}.

 A noncompact time-dependent 4D spacetime component is of particular interest in cosmology.
 For instance, one with a negative Ricci scalar potentially could support Kination epoch in the early universe \cite{Morgante:2025lav, Apers:2022cyl, Cicoli:2023opf}.
 Another recent development is the work \cite{Andriot:2025cyi} on achieving scale separation between the KK length scale and the 4D curvature radius as time evolves.
 Notably, both works \cite{Apers:2022cyl,Andriot:2025cyi} employ higher-dimensional metrics with a time-dependent scale factor multiplying an internal space.\footnote{Interestingly time-dependent 6D scale factors also appear in the ongoing discussion of realizing 4D de Sitter spacetime as a Glauber-Sudarshan state in string theory (e.g., \cite{Dasgupta:2025ypg}).}